yellowcat64/yellowcat64/README.md

-- 👋 Hi, I’m @yellowcat64
+- 👋 Hi, I’m Carrie
-- 👀 I’m interested in ...
+- 👀 I’m interested in knowledge
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anywhere
-- 📫 How to reach me ...
+- 📫 How to reach me ccastim64@gmail.com

 <!---
 yellowcat64/yellowcat64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.